ibm-cloud-docs/watson-assistant/api-client.md

 In this Java example, the service object is an instance of `Assistant`, stored in the variable `assistant`.
 The Watson SDKs for other languages provide equivalent mechanisms for instantiating a service object.
 {: java}

 After creating the service object, we use it to send a message to the assistant, using the stateless `message` method.
-In this example, the message is empty; we just want to trigger the `conversation_start` node in the dialog, so we don't need any input text.
-We then print the response text to the console.
+In this example, the message is empty; we just want to trigger the *Greet customer* action to start the conversation, so we don't need any input text.
+We then print any text responses returned in the `generic` array in the returned output.

 Use the `node <filename.js>` command to run the example application.
 {: javascript}